sahurtado88/learn/interview qs/docker.md

 With this setup, only the Python executable and necessary library files are copied into the production image, reducing its size and ensuring that only the essential components are included.

+# Best practice

+1. use lightweight base images
+2. leverage multi-satge builds
+3. minimiz the numebr of layers
+4. cahce dependencies properly: leverage ocker layer caching by grouping stable dependencies at the top like package installation, before adding volatile content for example app code
+5. use dockeignore
+6. limit container privileges use non root useres in containrers
+7. use volumes for data persistence
+8. keep images up to date
+9. use docker health checks